Today, I’ve got something really important to share…

 Sure, dehydrating does cause some loss in nutrients like vitamin C, but truth be told, it’s no worse than cooking them on a hot skillet.

-Plus, them minerals and fiber, they hang on tight even after the dehydration dance.
+Plus, with minerals and fiber, they hang on tight even after the dehydration dance.

-So don’t go fretting ’bout losing all them goodies – your dried fruit still packs a punch.
+So don’t fret about losing all those goodies – your dried fruit still packs a punch.

 Myth 2.
 “You need one of them fancy dehydrators to get the job done right.”